Rent45/Frog-Data-Analysis/README.md

 3. **The South Island High Country** (Canterbury / Mackenzie Basin, New Zealand)

 *(Note: Reference images from Google Maps of these precise locations can be found in the `outputs/1.` folder).*

+### 2. Parameter Prioritization for Site Selection

+When evaluating potential habitats, conservation teams do not need to find a location that perfectly matches every single metric.
+Instead, site selection should follow a **two-tier prioritization strategy** based on our statistical modeling:

+* **Strict Constraints (The Correlated Drivers):**
+  Habitat viability is strictly dictated by **Distance to Water** and **Midpoint Temperature**.
+Any chosen site *must* be within 500 meters of a primary water source (like a lake or dense pool cluster) and should have a warmer baseline temperature (> 8.6°C midpoint).
+Compromising on these variables will result in a catastrophic drop in amphibian presence.
+* **Flexible Variables (The Uncorrelated Factors):**
+  Because our Mann-Whitney U-tests proved **Rainfall** and **Temperature Volatility** are statistically insignificant, fieldwork teams have massive geographic flexibility.
+We do not need to restrict our search to high-rainfall areas, nor do we need to avoid regions with volatile day-to-night temperature swings.

+By holding the strict constraints tight and loosening the flexible variables, we vastly expand our potential global search radius.

 ---